huykingsofm/hks_pylib/README.md

 # Some common ciphers
 from hks_pylib.cipher import NoCipher, AES_CBC, SimpleSSL

-# You can create or read raw http packets with these class
+# You can parse or generate raw http packets with these class
-from hks_pylib.http import HTTPReader, HTTPWriter
+from hks_pylib.http import HTTPParser, HTTPGenerator
 ```